bitwes/GodotEditorHandles/ideas.md

 * Could use some scaling on the drawing.
 Handles are too small when zoomed out.
 The handles should be the same size always.
 * rotation handles would be cool
 * Expand from center option.
 Currently it is "expand from center", but it should get an option and have more handles so it can be used both ways.
+* when resizing sides, undo should contain a size and position value, otherwise undo doesn't undo the move.

 # Handle drawing resource